Phillies vs. Braves MLB Betting Odds, Trends & Prediction

 Philadelphia Phillies DFS Spin

-Phillies shortstop Trea Turner recorded multiple hits in his team’s 6-4 loss to the Nationals on Sunday.
-In that game, the 31-year-old right-handed hitter went 2 for 4 with a homer, an RBI, and 2 runs scored.
-For the season, Turner is batting .311 with 14 homers, 43 RBIs, and an OPS of .841 over 83 games of action.
-Trea Turner is hitting .375 with an OPS of 1.319 in 8 career at-bats against Braves starter Reynaldo Lopez.
-That means the Phillies shortstop could have some DFS value on Tuesday.
+Phillies designated hitter Kyle Schwarber recorded 20% of his team’s hits in their 3-2 win over the Braves on Wednesday night.
+In that game, the 31-year-old left-handed hitter went 1 for 4 with an RBI.
+For the season, Schwarber is batting .248 with 28 home runs, 79 RBIs, and an OPS of .848 across 534 plate appearances.
+Kyle Schwarber is hitting .263 with a .979 OPS over the past 30 days, making him an interesting DFS option on Thursday night.

 Atlanta Braves DFS Spin

-Braves first baseman Matt Olson drove in one-third of his club’s runs in their 3-1 win over the Angels on Sunday afternoon.
-Hitting out of the #4 spot in the lineup, the left-handed hitter from Atlanta went 1 for 3 with a single, an RBI, and a walk.
-Across 523 plate appearances this season, Olson is batting .230 with 21 homers, 63 RBIs, and a .737 OPS.
-In 26 career at-bats against Phillies starter Zack Wheeler, Olson is hitting .269 with an OPS of .860.
-That puts Matt Olson in play for DFS purposes on Tuesday night.
+Braves shortstop Orlando Arcia drove in all of his club’s runs in their 3-2 loss to the Phillies on Wednesday night.
+Hitting out of the #7 spot in the lineup, the 30-year-old right-handed hitter went 1 for 3 with a homer, 2 RBIs, a run scored, and a walk.
+Across 463 plate appearances in 2024, Arcia is batting .226 with 12 homers, 36 RBIs, and a .630 OPS.
+Orlando Arcia is hitting .271 with an OPS of .764 over the past 30 days.
+That fact makes the Atlanta shortstop worth a look in DFS on Thursday.

 Phillies vs. Braves MLB Betting Trends